hattmammerly/pythonplaylistparser/README.md

 #### unionPlaylist(library, playlists):
 returns a list of tracks found in any of playlists with IDs in the playlists arg.
 Duplicate elements removed.

+#### intersectPlaylist(library, playlists):
+returns a list of tracks found in all of playlists with IDs in the playlists arg.
+Duplicate elements aren't removed yet.

 I wrote this script for myself on my dual-booting system.
-My Windows user and Linux users share the same name and path to the music library, so I run the following command to make a playlist 'sample' usable on Linux.
+Below is a sed command to switch iTunes's Windows filepaths to \*nix paths.
+Useful for me.

 ```sed -i 's/file:\/\/localhost\/C:\/Users\//\/home\//' sample.m3u && sed -i 's/%20/ /g' sample.m3u && sed -i 's/%5B/[/g' sample.m3u && sed -i 's/%5D/]/g' sample.m3u```